sbseltzer/jasperfy/README.md

 I use orx's bootstrap registration to add the base directory of this project as a default search path for config files.
 I do this because I prefer keeping versioned game content (such as config files) outside of the bin folder.
 By default the built executable name is `Game.exe`, hence the `Game.ini` in the base directory of this project.

-If you don't like your executable/config file to be named `Game`, simply edit the `build/premake4.lua` file.
-It's as easy as editing a variable at the top of the file.
+If you don't like your executable/config file to be named `Game`, simply edit the `build/project.lua` file.
+It's as easy as editing a variable.

 You can also move the `.ini` file to the bin directory and it will still work.
 At the time of writing this, if a matching `.ini` exists in both the base directory and next to the executable, the one next to the executable will be chosen.